- Number of days: 3

 "Well organised so easy to follow.
 Diane very engaging and knowledge wise perfect for the course."
 Raquel Gonzàlez, Senior Analytical Chemist, Smithers Pira (March 2018).

-"(I enjoyed the) explanation of the exercises which is very useful." delegate from the contact lens industry (March 2018).
+"(I enjoyed the) explanation of the exercises which is very useful."
+Scientist from the contact lens industry (March 2018).

-"(I enjoyed) a lot of practice, professional tutor." delegate from the biotechnology industry (March 2018).
+"(I enjoyed) a lot of practice, professional tutor."
+Chemist from the biotechnology industry (March 2018).

 "It is more practical and it is better to understand [than other courses]."
 Ivan Chóez-Guaranda, Research Assistant, ESPOL (September 2017).